je2dz/Azure-SOC/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/l91mgkr.png)

-To improve the "AFTER" metrics, NSGs were made more secure by prohibiting ALL traffic except for my admin workstation, while all other resources were safegaurded by their own built-in firewalls in addition to Private Endpoints.
+To improve the "AFTER" metrics, NSGs were made more secure by prohibiting ALL traffic except for my admin workstation, while all other resources were safeguarded by their built-in firewalls in addition to Private Endpoints.

 <br />